dvreeze/ocp-java-17-learning/doc/chapter07-beyond-classes.md

 Enumerations offer compile-time type-safety for such sets of constants.

 Enum values are not created by us, but by the compiler.
-In other words, *enum constructors* are *private*, either implicitly or explicitly (if we explicitly provide a constructor).
+In other words, *enum constructors* are *private*, either implicitly or explicitly (if we explicitly provide a constructor and explicitly mark it as `private`).

 Enum types are final and can therefore *not be extended*, thus preventing the introduction of more enum values.